 - If we think that the prevention or detection of crime may be adversely affected by disclosing information to you.

 This applies to paper and electronic records.
 If you ask us, we will also let others see your record (except if one of the points above applies).
-If you cannot ask for your records in writing, we will make sure there are other ways you can apply.
-If you have any queries regarding access to your information please contact email@example.com or 01375 375826
+If you have any queries regarding access to your information, please contact email@example.com or 01375 375826

 Changing information you believe to be inaccurate